-- Web application can use a local instance for development and testing purposes. - Web application must have access to the database containing sidewalk data. - Web application must use a database when displaying sidewalk data and cannot store or use data locally. - Web application must have access to the Azure storage containing GoPro images/EXIF data. - Web application must use a BOE web server for production. - Web application must be accessible to BOE, either using Internet or Intranet access. - Web application must be accessible to BOE regardless of their preferred browser. - BOE must provision a web server for web application production use. - BOE must maintain the web server hosting the web application. - Web application backend will be done using Python/Django.
+- Web application can use a local React server for development and testing purposes. - Web application must have access to the database containing sidewalk data. - Web application must use a database when displaying sidewalk data and cannot store or use data locally. - Web application must have access to the Azure storage containing GoPro images/EXIF data. - Web application must use a BOE web server for production. - Web application must be accessible to BOE, either using Internet or Intranet access. - Web application must be accessible to BOE regardless of their preferred browser. - BOE must provision a web server for web application production use. - BOE must maintain the web server hosting the web application. - Web application backend will be done using React/Node.js.

+■ Web application frontend will be done using HTML/CSS and Bootstrap.
+Will also use React to combine the frontend and backend.

+Mapping files

-- Web application frontend will be done using HTML/CSS and Bootstrap.
-Will also use Django - o Mapping files - 3rd party application must have a command language to develop automation scripts. - Mapping files must be generated by scripts using the 3rd party application's command language. - Mapping files must be importable in NavigateLA, if and only if, mapping files will not be hosted on a database managed by BOE. - Mapping files must maintain all design features, such as color schemes, annotations, polygons, lines, shapes, when hosted in NavigateLA. - Mapping files must be hosted on NavigateLA when a substantial amount of mapping files is available for viewing. - A request for a database to host the mapping files can only be placed after discussing and receiving approval from the advisor and BOE. - o Rover UI - Phone/Tablet/PC to be used to connect with the Rover. - Phone/Tablet/PC must have wifi connectivity. - Denoising - Data must be saved in a csv file in order to be read
+- Mapping files must be generated by scripts using a 3rd party application like ArcGIS. - Mapping files must be importable in NavigateLA, if and only if, mapping files will not be hosted on a database managed by BOE. - Mapping files must maintain all design features, such as color schemes, annotations, polygons, lines, shapes, when hosted in NavigateLA. - Mapping files must be hosted on NavigateLA when a substantial amount of mapping files is available for viewing. - A request for a database to host the mapping files can only be placed after discussing and receiving approval from the advisor and BOE.